ibm-cloud-docs/discovery-data/project-defaults.md

 | Custom | None | Passages |
 {: caption="Basic project defaults" caption-side="top"}

 When you enter a query from the product user interface, a natural language query is submitted.
 The default values for the supported query parameters differ by project type.
-For more information, see [Defaul query settings](/docs/discovery-data?topic=discovery-data-query-defaults).
+For more information, see [Default query settings](/docs/discovery-data?topic=discovery-data-query-defaults).